Note: This is the first in a series of Lifecycle Planning articles for every age group.

 This means not getting caught up in the day-to-day, month-to-month or even year-to-year gyrations in the financial markets.
 When investing with a 40-year (or longer) time horizon, these short-term market fluctuations are mostly irrelevant because young investors have so much time to potentially make up short-term losses.
 And remember: Short-term investment “losses” are only real losses if the investments are sold.

 A better strategy for many 20-something investors is to contribute money to their retirement account on a regular, systematic basis using a strategy that is referred to as dollar-cost averaging.
 This simply means investing the same amount of money each pay period (or each month) regardless of whether the markets are up or down.
 When markets are down, more shares will be purchased, and when markets are up, fewer shares will be purchased.
 This strategy tends to even out share prices over time and thus reduce the impact of market volatility on a retirement portfolio.
+It’s also important to keep in mind that this strategy does not assure a profit nor does it protect against losses in a declining market.

 In addition, when investing with a long-term perspective, young adults may be able to assume a little more risk in search of higher returns, since they have more time to make up losses in the short term.
 That’s why many experts recommend that these individuals include a higher allocation of stocks and stock mutual funds in their retirement portfolio than fixed-income instruments (like bonds) and cash equivalents.
 While riskier in the short term, stocks generally offer the potential for higher returns than bonds and cash over the long term.